joaopaulomcc/joaopaulomcc.com_source/content/_index.md

 draft: False
 ---

 Hello and welcome to my personal website!
-I am João Paulo an Aeronautical Enginner currently living in Brazil.
+I am João Paulo an Aeronautical Engineer currently living in Brazil.

 Here you can find information abou me, my Blog, and the projects that I am working on my free time.